jaumebosch/MMM-TMB/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/) to display Barcelona's TMB bus times

 ## Installation
 Go to your MagicMirror's `modules` folder and execute git clone `https://github.com/jaumebosch/MMM-TMB.git`.
+Then execute npm install to download required modules.

 ## Using the module